August 8, 2022

 KlimaDAO has passed all of its key decisions since launch through its token voting process.
 This includes votes on issues such as allowing the MCO2 token within our treasury via bonds, modifications to our operating model within the contributor DAO, and the formalization of key strategic partnerships, such as that with C3.
 There have been 25 governance decisions since the launch of the DAO in October 2021.

 KLIMA plays a key role in scaling growth and participation within the VCM.
 In 2021, the legacy VCM surpassed $1billion in traded value.
 It is expected to more than double by 2027.
-Meanwhile, the on-chain carbon market has already surpassed $3 billion in the nine months since it launched.
+Meanwhile, the Digital Carbon Market has already surpassed $3 billion in the nine months since it launched.
 With innovative solutions that directly address some of the market’s existing failures, continued growth is predicted over the next decade.

 One of the oft-cited issues inhibiting the scaling up of the VCM is poor and fragmented liquidity.
 Indeed, liquidity is one of the most important aspects of every market – primarily because it enables a market to function efficiently.
 With poor liquidity, even small trades can disrupt the market value of a given commodity (or token) disproportionately.
 However, when there is deeper liquidity, the market can function efficiently for users, enabling them to take market positions without incurring slippage.

 The carbon pools that KlimaDAO has developed that enable one-transaction retirements are built on top of deep liquidity that facilitates market operations.
 The depth of liquidity means that large transactions can be made at any given time, without disrupting the market.

 The graphic below indicates the type of tokenized carbon credit pools that KlimaDAO helps facilitate within its ecosystem, with metrics included.